An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Patterson Cos Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PDCO stock compares to 2,000+ US-based stocks, and to peers in the Distribution Services sector and Medical Distributors industry.
+We show how PDCO stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Medical, Dental, and Hospital Equipment and Supplies Merchant Wholesalers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.